eniallator/Hosting-Server/README.md

-# Python-Hosting-Server
+# Hosting-Server
-Hosting software made with Python that automatically updates itself.
+Hosting software which can run github projects that automatically updates itself.
 Made for my Raspberry PI